 285 W. Huntington Dr., Arcadia, CA

-The Pumpkin Patch and Fall Fun Fest is happening during the last two weekends of October (Oct.
-23-24 and Oct.
-30-31).
-Families will have lots of fun including pony rides, carnival games, face painting, crafts, bouncers, a Ferris wheel, pumpkin patch, and more.
+The Pumpkin Patch and Fall Fun Fest at Santa Anita Park is happening during the last two weekends of October (Oct.
+21-22 and Oct.
+28-29).
+There are so many fun things to do there including pony rides, carnival games, face painting, crafts, inflatable bouncers, pumpkin painting, and more.
 Children 17 and younger are free.
-Ticket information is available online.
+Details and ticket information are available online.

 Underwood Family Farms

 Underwood Family Farms hosts its Annual Fall Harvest Festival from Saturday, September 30th through Tuesday, October 31st (from 9:00 am to 6:00 pm each day).
 The Festival includes lots of fun activities such as tractor-drawn wagon rides, live musical entertainment, a corn maze, hay pyramids, and much more.
 Additionally, each weekend has a different theme.
 September 30th and October 1st it’s Friends of the Farm Weekend (Public Safety Weekend).
 On October 7th and 8th enjoy Farm Country Weekend, and Antique Tractor Weekend takes place on October 14th and 15th.
 October 21st and 22nd is Wild West Weekend.
 And October 28th and 29th it’s All About Pumpkins Weekend.
 Details are available online.
 Check the website for fees and a schedule of events.
 (Different activities may be available only on the weekends).

 6333 W. 3rd St., Los Angeles, CA 90036

 The Original Farmers Market invites families to its annual Fall Festival on Saturday, October 21st and Sunday, October 22nd.
 The festivities include a petting zoo, live entertainment, kids’ crafts, fall-themed games, and more.
 Check the website for more information as it becomes available.